 A key project in the ASL involves the development of a software framework for the control and management of robots.
-A screenshot of the framework processing INU data is shown at right.
 The lab has eight identical robots that were built in-house from off the shelf components.
 These robots have been used for mapping projects, mobile networking, autonomous racing, and as test beds for other research projects in the lab.

 In addition to the research carried out in the lab, the ASL supports the ECE Capstone Design Course ENEE408I Autonomous Robotics.
 The ASL team participates in a range of demonstration activities for the College and the ECE Department.